-Yes, they can.
-In addition to the mandatory installation of ApexSQL Audit GUI which is joined with the installation of the central repository database and central service in the default installation option, it is possible to install additional GUIs for the same central repository/service on different workstations within network/domain.
+Yes, it can.
+In addition to the mandatory installation of ApexSQL Audit GUI which is joined with the installation of the central repository database and central service in the default installation option, it is possible to install additional GUIs for the same central repository/service on different workstations within the network/domain.
 In addition, users that will be using those extra GUIs must be added as users within the ApexSQL Audit itself, where they can also be awarded different roles, including Administrator, Power User, and reader.

 Do I need a license for a separate instance for the central repository database, if it isn’t on the same instance as the audited server?

-No, the SQL Server instance that hosts central repository database does not need a separate license if it is not audited
+No, the SQL Server instance that hosts the central repository database does not need a separate license if it is not audited

 Why do I need a local SQL Server?